francescovisini/SurfaceRupture/README_GitHub_BSR_v1.0.1.md

 ---

-# 10. Installation

-See [INSTALLATION.md](INSTALLATION.md) for detailed MATLAB and QGIS installation/update instructions.

----

-# 11. Citation and license
+# 10. Citation and license

 The software is distributed under the **MIT License**.